Do you serve afternoon tea?

 Who is involved with the Vancouver Island Local History Society?

-We are a non-profit society.
+We are a non-profit and charitable society.
 A board of directors oversees governance of the society.
 A full-time executive director (ED) is responsible for day to day operations of the site and its programming.

 Are you accepting volunteer applications?